akmadan/email_reader_ai/README.md

                 channel_type="STEREO",
                 sample_rate=44100
             )

             if not response or not response.audio_file:
                 raise Exception("No audio file generated")

             return response.audio_file

         except Exception as e:
             raise Exception(f"Error in text-to-speech conversion: {str(e)}")

 ```

 **Key Features of the Service:**

 1. **Voice Configuration:**
     - Configurable voice selection
     - Default voice fallback
     - Support for multiple voice options
 2. **Audio Quality:**
     - High-quality MP3 format
     - Stereo channel output
     - 44.1kHz sample rate for optimal quality
 3. **Error Handling:**
     - API key validation
     - Input type checking
     - Response validation
     - Detailed error messages
 4. **Flexibility:**
     - Environment variable support
     - Direct API key injection
     - Custom voice selection
     - Async operation support

 ### **4.3 Business Logic Controller**

-The EmailSummarizerController is the central component that orchestrates the interaction between our AI services.
+The `EmailSummariserController` is the central component that orchestrates the interaction between our AI services.
 It manages the flow of data and ensures proper error handling throughout the email processing pipeline.

-1. **Controller Setup and Dependencies**
-The initialization process sets up the necessary services and establishes the foundation for email processing.
+1. **Controller Setup and Dependencies** The initialisation process sets up the necessary services and establishes the foundation for email processing.
 It creates instances of both the MurfAI and Langchain services, which will be used for text-to-speech conversion and email summarization respectively.

 ```python
 from app.models.email import EmailData